 Interview with Sudan Liberation Movement leader El Nur: Paris meeting with Hamdok ‘friendly and frank’

-Abdelwahid El Nur, head of the mainstream Sudan Liberation Movement faction (SLM-AW), described his meeting with Prime Minister Abdullah Hamdok at the French Foreign Ministry in Paris on Sunday as a friendly and frank.
+Abdelwahid El Nur, head of the mainstream Sudan Liberation Movement faction (SLM-AW), described his meeting with Prime Minister Abdallah Hamdok at the French Foreign Ministry in Paris on Sunday as a friendly and frank.
 He says they discussed the roots of the historical Sudanese crisis and solutions.

 A second meeting between Hamdok and El Nur planned from Monday evening did not materialise as their schedules clashed, however talks will continue in meetings between the parties.